csc-training/esiwace-summerschool-2024/B3/L9/docs/gpu_lecture.md

 # Interoperability with libraries (BONUS)

 - Often it may be useful to integrate the accelerated OpenACC code with other accelerated libraries
 - MPI,  CUBLAS, CUFFT, MAGMA, CULA...
-- to mix OpenACC and CUDA:
-    - Use OpenACC for memory management
+- mix OpenACC and CUDA: OpenACC for memory management and simple loops, use CUDA for heavy loops.
-    - Introduce OpenACC in existing GPU code
-    - Use CUDA for tightest kernels, otherwise OpenACC

 ```Fortran